 - Sing a song .
 Every child has a song (or many) that will make him slow up and pay attention, says The Diary Of Dad.
 Fortunately you do not need a great voice or any classical training for this.
 My son’s top tune is “You Are My Robster” sang to the tune of You Are My Sunshine, and I have sung this to him since he was one day old.
 It works particularly well if you have any actions or dances to go with it that they can interact with.

 - Baking.
 Whether you’re Mary Berry or not, your kids will love baking with you and it’s a great way to keep toddlers entertained at home with some home recipes.
 I used to be properly into baking when I didn’t have kids and actually had time to spend on it.
 But I have to say I’m not the most patient when it comes to them helping me.
 The Other Half is much better.
-I find cheating and using a packet mix is way better.
+I find cheating and using a packet mix is way better or opting for easy no bake sweet treats.
 There are less steps for them to mess up!
 Having said that we made an awesome chocolate and banana cake the other day using this Taming Twins recipe and it was delicious.
 I may or may not have eaten most of it myself.

 - Rainbow rice alphabet hunt from Two Hearts One Roof.
 This is a great way to keep toddlers entertained at home.
 Either use an alphabet jigsaw and take out the letters, or cut out letters from coloured cardboard.
 Then hide them all in a big tub of rice.
 If you want to push the boat out make it dyed rice to be more interesting and colourful.
 Your little one then has to rummage around in the tub to find a letter and put it back in the right place/order.
 It’s great for letter recognition for little ones.
 Just make sure you do it on a tuff tray or play mat to make the clean up operation a little easier.